zio/zio/docs/datatypes/stream/zstream.md

 ### From Wrapped Streams

 Sometimes we have an effect that contains a `ZStream`, we can unwrap the embedded stream and produce a stream from those effects.
-If the stream is wrapped with the `ZIO` effect, we use `unwrap`, and if it is wrapped with `ZManaged` we use `unwrapManaged`:
+If the stream is wrapped with the `ZIO` effect, we use `unwrap`, and if it is wrapped with scoped `ZIO` we use `unwrapScoped`:

 ```scala mdoc:silent:nest
 val wrappedWithZIO: UIO[ZStream[Any, Nothing, Int]] =